grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 ## Figure

 The `figure` shortcode renders an image with a caption using an HTML [`<figure>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/figure#usage_notes) element.
-This shortcode allows you more control over how to render an image, but if you don't need these options, you can use [basic Markdown to add images]({{< relref "../markdown-guide#images" >}}).
+This shortcode allows you more control over how to render an image, but if you don't need these options, you can use [Markdown to add images](../markdown-guide/#images).

 To add a figure, insert the `figure` shortcode with the following named parameters: